nextcloud/documentation/admin_manual/installation/source_installation.rst

     Satisfy Any

-* When using SSL, take special note on the ServerName.
+* When using SSL, take special note of the ServerName.
 You should specify one in the  server configuration, as well as in the CommonName field of the certificate.
 If you want your ownCloud to be reachable via the internet, then set both of these to the domain you want to reach your ownCloud server.